 15. Performs other duties as required.

-4-year degree from an institution of higher education accredited by an accrediting
+Equivalency of an associate's degree from an institution of higher education accredited by

-organization recognized by the Texas Higher Education Board in criminology,
+an accrediting organization recognized by the Texas Higher Education Board in

-corrections, counseling, law, social work, psychology, sociology, ADAC or related field
+criminology, corrections, counseling, law, social work, psychology, sociology, ADAC or

 Must possess a solid understanding of the dynamics of the disease of addiction and